Leenix/YunSerial/README.md

 The Bridge shell starts after the Yun has booted.
 You can prevent this shell from starting by commenting out its entry in the Yun's initialization table.

+Open the `/etc/inittab` file in your preferred editor.

+    nano /etc/inittab

-In the file, `/etc/inittab`, place a '#' before the last line to disable the bridge.
+Now insert a '#' before the last line to disable the bridge.

     ::sysinit:/etc/init.d/rcS S boot
     ::shutdown:/etc/init.d/rcS K shutdown